anthonykulis/cps206/labs/inheritance/README.md

 *set, get, assert*.
 Make sure to enable assertions when testing with *java -ea MyTest*

 ### Part 2
-Write a class that has 2 methods which takes any of our objects and returns either a *Circle* *Square* of the same area.
-These methods should be named `toSquare` and `toCicle`
+Write a class that has 2 methods which takes any of our objects and returns either a *Circle* or a *Square* of the same area.
+These methods should be named `toSquare` and `toCicle`.
+Each method needs tests to prove the implementation is correct.
+You do not need a driver to demonstrate its functionality, but the class does need to be packaged correctly.

 ## Run By Date